 Business registration, a.k.a. company incorporation, is one of the prerequisites for starting a business in the Philippines.
 It is a must for legalizing your business and offers numerous benefits for your company.
-Apart from avoiding legal problems in the future, advantages of business registration include securing a corporate bank account, having the freedom to sell and market your business to customers, gaining trust from potential customers and employees, and of course, engaging in business in the Philippines.
+Apart from avoiding legal troubles in the future, advantages of business registration include securing a corporate bank account, having the freedom to sell and market your business to customers, gaining trust from potential customers and employees, and of course, engaging in business in the Philippines.

-Types of Business Structures and Ownerships
+Types of Philippine Business Structures and Ownerships:

 Business Structures Governed By Local (Philippine) Laws